 Toby Johnson, PhD is

-eight books: three non-fiction books that apply the wisdom of his
+author of nine books: three non-fiction books that apply the wisdom of

 teacher and "wise old man," Joseph Campbell to modern-day social and

-religious problems, three gay genre novels that dramatize spiritual
+religious problems, four gay genre novels that dramatize spiritual

 issues at the heart of gay identity, and two books on gay men's

-spiritualities and the mystical experience of homosexuality.
-In
+spiritualities and the mystical experience of homosexuality and editor

 SPIRITUALITY: The Role of Gay Identity in the Transformation of